 A. Writing your own life story can seem daunting.
 Working with a skilled collaborator turns the process from overwhelming to energizing.
 Telling your life story to a neutral outsider who is trained to listen and ask good questions often elicits a fuller, more revealing story than you might write on your own.
 A skilled personal historian can help you recall key events in your life, draw out details that will be meaningful to future generations, and find the thread that ties together the various stories in your life in a coherent and readable narrative.
 Personal historians can do research to place your stories in social and historical context and can interview friends, family, and colleagues to elicit a fuller, richer picture of your life.
 Also, some personal historians specialize in organizing and preserving photographs, film, letters, diaries, and related memorabilia—for private or special collections or for use in creating personal histories.

 Kitty Axelson-Berry organized a meeting of 20 people at the Lord Jeffrey Inn in Amherst to be held November 3-5, 1995, with the theme Creating the New Field of Personal History Business.
 The Association of Personal Historians developed from that meeting and after growing quickly and developing a steady following of several hundred members, all trying to make a living helping others tell their life stories (in print, audio, or video, and sometimes using two or more media), it closed up shop in May 2017, for a variety of reasons.
-(I'll post a link to a brief history of the organization any minute now.)
+See A short history of the Associations of Personal Historians